Hetalbenvirani/seng637-a2/Assignment2.md

 - To develop automated test code in JUnit and other XUnit testing frameworks such as NUnit, CSUnit, PHPUnit etc.
 - To utilize and work with mock objects in test-code development.

-## 1.2 **THIS LAB IS A GROUP WORK**
+## 1.2 THIS LAB IS A GROUP WORK

 All the tasks of this lab should be completed in groups of four/five (as you formed in lab 1).
 The report will also be completed as a group.

-## 1.3 **OVERVIEW**
+## 1.3 OVERVIEW

 This lab can be divided into three main sections.
-Similar to lab 1, thefirst section is familiarization.
-During the familiarization stage, studentswill be shown how to set up a JUnit test project in Eclipse using JUnit,create a unit test, and how to navigate Javadocs.
+Similar to lab 1, the first section is familiarization.
+During the familiarization stage, students will be shown how to set up a JUnit test project in Eclipse using JUnit,create a unit test, and how to navigate Javadocs.

 After familiarization, the second section of the lab is unit test generation based on the requirements specified in Javadocs.
 In this stage, students will develop unit test suites for two classes.
 These test suites will be comprised of unit tests which have been generated according to the requirements.